Unicorn-TAF/taf-core/README.md

     - Suite
     - None (default)

- - **hreads**: specifies how many threads are used to run tests in parallel.
+ - **threads**: specifies how many threads are used to run tests in parallel.
 Default: 1
  - **testTimeout**: specifies timeout for test and suite method execution in minutes.
 Default: 15
  - **suiteTimeout**: specifies timeout for test suite execution in minutes.
 Default: 40
  - **tags**: list of suites tags to be run.
 Default: empty (don't filter out suites by tags)